Bangis041/THM/Ignite.md

 ![image](https://github.com/user-attachments/assets/fe6e75b2-68e2-41b1-a4fd-148369f17499)

 From here i needed to change it to a reverse shell so i can work better on my terminal.
-I used an online reverse shell generator to get the commands to use as both the listener and the attacker to get a reverse shell
+I used an online reverse shell generator to get the commands to use as both the listener and the attacker to get a reverse shell.